Premature optimization is the root of all evil.

 The shallowEqual()

 .
-Since objects are compared by reference, changing an object will show that the object is the same, even though its contents have changed.
+We compare objects by reference.
+So, changing an object will show that it is the same, even though its contents have changed.

-Since most components in typical applications do behave like pure functions, and the state is stored in a common root component, this technique can be applied everywhere, and React actively helps with this.
-So far you've only inherited classes from React.Component
+Since most components in typical applications behave like pure functions, and we store the state in a common root component, this technique can be applied everywhere, and React actively helps with this.
+So far, you've only inherited classes from React.Component

 , but you can also inherit from React.PureComponent